AMADEE-20 Mars Simulation

 DEAR Textile test

-The project DEAR of the European Space Agency (ESA), in cooperation with the OeWF and ACP, with a focus on the effect of Regolith dust on optics, mechanisms and astronautic components.
+The project DEAR of the European Space Agency (ESA), in cooperation with the OeWF and OHB, with a focus on the effect of Regolith dust on optics, mechanisms and astronautic components.
 This project was originated due to the need for an effective Lunar dust cleaning method.
 The special chemical and physical properties from lunar dust are responsible for a lot of different difficulties during Lunar Expeditions regarding health and technical issues.1

 Dust can make breathing for Astronauts difficult and may trigger chronic respiratory problems, and has also a considerable negative impact on technical items.